-The LANSCE User Facility accelerator is capable of simultaneously accelerating protons or negative hydrogen ions to beam powers of up to 800 kW.
-A beam switchyard allows tailored time-structured beams to be delivered to the five distinct experimental areas.
+The LANSCE User Facility is capable of simultaneously accelerating protons or negative hydrogen ions to beam powers of up to 800 kW.
+A beam switchyard allows tailored time-structured beams to be delivered to five distinct experimental areas.
+A layout of the facility is shown in Figure 1.